-• [1] The standard textbook prescribed by the department is Financial Accounting - The Impact on Decision Makers, by Porter and Norton, Cengage.
-The book is provided with Inclusive Access via the RedShelf system at a significant discount (you can either opt-in or opt-out - if you opt-out, then you are responsible for sourcing that material yourself).
+• [1] The standard textbook prescribed by the department is Financial Accounting - Financial Accounting, by Rich, et. al..
+The book will be provided with Inclusive Access via the RedShelf system at a significant discount (you can either opt-in or opt-out - if you opt-out, then you are responsible for sourcing that material yourself).
+You will receive an email from the library / Redshelf with instructions on how to opt-out.